dvlab-research/FocalsConv/README.md

 * Note that we use 8 GPUs to train OpenPCdet models and 4 GPUs to train CenterPoint models.

 ## TODO List
-- - [ ] Config files and trained models on the overall Waymo dataset.
 - - [x] Config files and scripts for the test augs (double-flip and rotation) in nuScenes test submission.
 - - [ ] Results and models of Focals Conv Networks on 3D Segmentation datasets.